gravitational/teleport/rfd/xxxx-command.md

      environment: ["prod"]
 ```

+We will always require both `command_execution_labels` and `command_labels` to be
+specified.
+If only one of them is provided, the role will be rejected.
+This will prevent a situation where a role with execution permission has been created
+but no one can access it and vice versa.

 Important thing to note is that a user could have access to a command but not
 the node itself (interactive ssh access).
 This will allow to harden the access
 to the node by allowing to execute only a specific set of commands.